folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Lecrae is acknowledging that most people who make choices based on the supposed wisdom of modern, secular philosophy will think that it was foolish for Jesus to love and forgive those who hung him on the cross, particularly if Jesus had the power and influence to have his followers fight and kill to prevent him from dying on the cross.

-* However, St. Matthew’s Gospel account of Jesus being betrayed and arrested specifically highlights the fact that Jesus refused to have his disciples take up swords to fight against the betrayer or the opposing soldiers.
+* However, St. Matthew's Gospel account of Jesus being betrayed and arrested specifically highlights the fact that Jesus refused to have his disciples take up swords to fight against the betrayer or the opposing soldiers.
 Moreover, Jesus refrained from using his authority to call an army of angels to use supernatural force against his human adversaries.
 Jesus told his disciples that those who live by the sword will die by the sword.

   * *Then he came to his disciples and said to them, “Are you still sleeping and resting?
 Behold, the hour is at hand, and the Son of Man is betrayed into the hands of sinners.
 Arise, let’s be going.
 Behold, he who betrays me is at hand.”
 While he was still speaking, behold, Judas, one of the twelve, came, and with him a great multitude with swords and clubs, from the chief priests and elders of the people.
 Now he who betrayed him had given them a sign, saying, “Whoever I kiss, he is the one.
 Seize him.”
 Immediately he came to Jesus, and said, “Greetings, Rabbi!” and kissed him.
 Jesus said to him, “Friend, why are you here?” **Then they came and laid hands on Jesus, and took him.
 Behold, one of those who were with Jesus stretched out his hand and drew his sword, and struck the servant of the high priest, and cut off his ear.
 Then Jesus said to him, “Put your sword back into its place, for all those who take the sword will die by the sword.
 Or do you think that I couldn’t ask my Father, and he would even now send me more than twelve legions of angels?**”*
   -Matthew 26:45-53

-* Moreover, by saying this is foolish specifically from the perspective of “the perishing” (aka those who are dying), Lecrae seems to be pointing out that Jesus dying on the cross seems foolish to mortal humans who do not truly believe in life after death and thus feel that it it necessary to protect their lives by any means necessary even if that means committing acts of violence against one’s enemies.
+* Moreover, by saying this is foolish specifically from the perspective of “the perishing” (aka those who are dying), Lecrae seems to be pointing out that Jesus dying on the cross seems foolish to mortal humans who do not truly believe in life after death and thus feel that it is necessary to protect their lives by any means necessary, even if that means committing acts of violence against one's enemies.

-* In his first letter to the church in the Greek city of Corinth, St. Paul also asserts Jesus’s death on the cross along with Jesus's teachings on love and forgiveness would be worthless if Jesus did not actually resurrect from the dead or if Jesus’s followers would not actually be resurrected from the dead in the future.
+* In his first letter to the church in the Greek city of Corinth, St. Paul also asserts that Jesus's death on the cross, along with Jesus's teachings on love and forgiveness, would be worthless if Jesus did not actually resurrect from the dead or if Jesus's followers would not actually be resurrected from the dead in the future.

   * *Now if Christ is preached, that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?
 But **if there is no resurrection of the dead, then not even Christ has been raised; and if Christ has not been raised, then our preaching is in vain, your faith also is in vain**.
 Moreover, we are even found to be false witnesses of God, because we testified against God that He raised Christ, whom He did not raise, if in fact the dead are not raised.
 For **if the dead are not raised, then not even Christ has been raised; and if Christ has not been raised, your faith is worthless**; you are still in your sins. **Then also those who have fallen asleep in Christ have perished.
 If we have hoped in Christ only in this life, we are of all people most to be pitied**.

   **If the dead are not raised, let’s eat and drink, for tomorrow we die.***
   -1 Corinthians 15:12-19, 32

-* Lecrae thus seems to recognize that the love which Jesus showed in the cross will not make sense to people who do not believe the Gospel announcement of Jesus’s resurrection.
-Such people are more likely to agree with the approach of using violence to eliminate people who pose a threat to society just like Kendrick advocated throughout “Watch the Party Die”.
+* Lecrae thus seems to recognize that the love which Jesus showed on the cross will not make sense to people who do not believe the Gospel announcement of Jesus's resurrection.
+Such people are more likely to agree with the approach of using violence to eliminate people who pose a threat to society, just like Kendrick advocated throughout “Watch the Party Die.”

 {{< /details >}}